tc39/notes/meetings/2019-03/mar-28.md

 DE: I could see how Test262 could include something that's like, "I work most of the time but not always"

-LBR: There's no space for flaky tests on Test262.
+LEO: There's no space for flaky tests on Test262.
 Maybe implementers could expose the GC call for the purposes of Test262.

 KM: The problem is that even if we do a GC, ... (lots of grumbling)